UPDATED FEB 24, 2020

 From Capitol Hill to Fremont, there are cycling studios that offer a wide range of heart-pounding, quad-crushing options.
 Hit these indoor cycling studios to turn up the heat on your workouts.

-From dawn til dusk, Lake Union’s Flywheel offers high-energy classes packed with dedicated members getting their spin on in their moody, mostly dark rooms.
+From dawn til dusk, Lake Union and Bellvevue's Flywheel studios offer high-energy classes packed with dedicated members getting their spin on in their moody, mostly dark rooms.
 A fun motivator, a leaderboard is displayed periodically throughout class, offering a little friendly competition with your neighbor.
 Believe us — people take these scores seriously and will make sure you know they beat you, so make sure you come ready to pedal hard.

 After a night of bar- and restaurant-hopping, Rival Fitness is where many Capitol Hill-ers end up the next morning.
 Your clothes will be drenched after 10 minutes into this hour-long class where you’ll do short sprints and quad-burning hills.
 If you’re feeling like pushing yourself to your physical edge, try the high-intensity 45-minute class that ends with 10 minutes of core work.
 You’ll leave feeling way better than when you came.

 A yoga studio might seem like a strange place to have cycling classes, but it makes perfect sense at Live Love Flow’s Capitol Hill location.
 Their class combines both yoga and cycling so you get the best of both worlds.
 Pretend you’re Lance Armstrong racing in the Tour de France for the first half of class and then attempt twisting yourself into a pretzel for the second portion.
 But if yoga isn’t your jam, no sweat: they offer a cycling-only tempo class, too.

 ZŪM Fitness is the place to build your aerobic stamina.
 Huff and puff your way through the 75-minute class as you go over imaginary hills and race your fellow bikers.
 If you’re really short on time, check out their 20-minute cycle and ab class to up your speed — they’re not called ZŪM for nothing!